wilsonsdr/wilsonsdr/README.md

-#### 👨‍💻 About me
+#### 👨‍💻 About

-Passionate about Software Development field, I seek to learn and improve myself daily, believing that constant learning is the key to becoming an exceptional professional.
-I am convinced that technology plays a crucial role in solving problems and improving people's quality of life.
+Passionate about Software Development field, He seeks to learn and improve himself daily, believing that constant learning is the key to becoming an exceptional professional.
+He is convinced that technology plays a crucial role in solving problems and improving people's quality of life.

 #### 🎯 Goals